 Doug Bradley – Through the following year – 1986 – the idea of Hellraiser started to come together and with it, the idea of me playing Pinhead.
 Not called Pinhead at that point, of course, the character was anonymous in the first film, as he was in The Hellbound Heart.

 CrypticRock.com – And the rest is history as they say.
-Many who are fans of Hellraiser would say your portrayal of Pinhead really defines the series.
+Many who are fans of Hellraiser would say your portrayal of Pinhead defines the series.

-Doug Bradley – Well, since I was the only character consistent through the series, I guess that is inevitable.
+Doug Bradley – Well, since I was the only character consistent throughout the series, I guess that is inevitable.
 It’s for other people to make that decision.
 It would be true to say that it was not Clive’s original intention: he was not perceiving the Cenobites, or Pinhead in particular, to be the central focus of the film.
 His focus was very much on Julia as the first great female monster in Horror films.
-There was no shortchanging in that direction: it was a magnificence performance by Clare Higgins in the role.
+There was no shortchanging in that direction: it was a magnificent performance by Clare Higgins in the role.
 I think the Cenobites kind of snuck up around Clive and became the characters everybody talked about in relation to the movies.

 CrypticRock.com – That is interesting to hear.
 What is so compelling about Pinhead is he is a different villain.
 In other Horror films, many villains are behind masks but you have a face, and your face makes Pinhead what he is.
 From the bone structure of your face to the eloquent approach to delivering the lines.
-What was it like bring that to life?
+What was it like to bring that to life?

 Doug Bradley – Well, thank you.
 It was a very exciting process.
 I’ve seen a lot of actors approach doing prosthetic work with a kind of dread, tolerating it just barely; they don’t really want to be there and don’t want to do it.
-I guess, partially because in the theater work that we had done together, masked work had always been very important to us, we had done quite a lot of it, I approached it with a great sense of excitement and intrigue.
+I guess, partially because in the theater work that we had done together, masked work had always been very important to us, we had done quite a lot of it, and I approached it with a great sense of excitement and intrigue.
 That journey began with a trip to Bob Keen’s studio in Shepperton to have my cast done and look at early designs for how the Pinhead makeup might ultimately look.
 The whole process of that, and then the screen test of the makeup which was the first time I had the makeup applied: I was excited by the whole process.

 The first time the makeup was on, I was alone in the makeup room with just me in the mirror, for about 15-20 minutes; I just sat in the chair and stared at this face.
 It’s genuinely a kind of weird experience to look in the mirror and not see yourself; I could see my eyes, lips, teeth, and ears, that was it.
 Everything else was about this new thing.
 I have said, unashamedly, that I probably found around 95% of where I was going with Pinhead in that 15 to 20 minutes.
 Don’t ask me to quantify it, because I can’t.
 It’s kind of a sensory perception of what you are getting back out of the mirror.
 I’d already made a number of decisions from reading the screenplay and talking to Clive.
 I knew this was a very calm and measured kind of character.
-Initially, I think I kind of approached it with a short-hand in my head: I’m going to play the monster in a Horror film and that’s very cool.
+Initially, I think I kind of approached it with a shorthand in my head: I’m going to play the monster in a Horror film and that’s very cool.
 He isn’t really the monster.
 The focus of the monster is really Julia.
 As the movie went on, I kind of got the idea that Pinhead is really like an impartial judge on proceedings.

 Obviously, you take your principal cue as an actor from the screenplay, the lines, and the language your character has been given.
 The language that Clive employed for Pinhead was very specific.
-It was poetic, darkly witty, and he clearly has a sense of humor.
+It was poetic, darkly witty, and he clearly had a sense of humor.
 I’ve said before that this is a monster in a Horror film, who wouldn’t be lost for words if he found himself at a garden party with Noel Coward and Oscar Wilde – he would be quite happy trading aphorisms with them.

 CrypticRock.com – (Laughs) Very true.
 It is really something to hear how you developed the character.
-Having been sometime since you last portrayed the character, you have done a lot of work, particularly in Horror.
+Having been some time since you last portrayed the character, you have done a lot of work, particularly in Horror.
 Do you enjoy working in Horror?

 CrypticRock.com – Wonderful to hear you enjoy the genre.
 Do you have any projects coming up?